mnalis/gsd4t_parser/README.md

 The aim of this project is to create helpful scripts and instructions to help reverse engineer the new protocol, and make a converter to regular SiRF binary protocol (or NMEA).

+Latest version can be found at <A HREF="https://github.com/mnalis/gsd4t_parser.git">GitHub</A>

+You may also be interested in <A HREF="https://github.com/mnalis/gsd4t_logs.git">sample logs</A> if you lack your own...